Just-ZJ/ChromaVision/README.md

 ### Build Instructions

-1. In the project directory, run: `npm run new-build`
+1. In the project directory, run: `npm install` to install the necessary dependencies
-2. The command creates a fresh `build` directory for the chrome extension.
+2. Next, run: `npm run new-build` to create a `build` directory for the chrome extension.
-3. Head to Chrome Browser and turn on `Developer mode`
+4. Head to Chrome Browser and turn on `Developer mode`
-4. Select `Load unpacked`
+5. Select `Load unpacked`
-5. Select the `build` directory that was created in step 1 to install the chrome extension
+6. Select the `build` directory that was created in step 2 to install the chrome extension